 Book in Progress

-It is this loss - of time, of proximity, and of a shared reality - that I want to speak about.
+It is an honest reflection on the profound, quiet loss - of time, of proximity, and of a shared reality - that accompanies every hard-earned gain.

 A Test We Were Set Up to Fail: The Dissonance of Elite Recruitment